-In July 2004, the Safety Components board of directors engaged an investment banking firm in an effort to locate a buyer for the company.
-The investment banking firm reported that from July 2004 through September 2004 it had contacted approximately 54 parties, and 35 parties executed confidentiality agreements and received a confidential information memorandum.
-Subsequently, several parties provided preliminary indications of interest in purchasing Safety Components, and one party conducted extensive due diligence and limited negotiations concerning a possible transaction.
-The parties were unable to reach agreement.
+Safety Components has reported that in July 2004, the Safety Components board of directors engaged an investment banking firm to locate a buyer for all of the outstanding shares of Safety Components.
+On September 8, 2004, the investment banking firm reported to the Safety Components board of directors that since its engagement, it had contacted approximately 54 parties, of which 35 parties executed confidentiality agreements and received a confidential information memorandum about Safety Components.
+From September 2004 through November 2004, several of these parties provided preliminary indications of interest to Safety Components about purchasing all the outstanding shares of Safety Components.
+From November 2004 until February 2005, one party conducted extensive due diligence and limited and unsuccessful negotiations with the Safety Components board of directors for the purchase of all the outstanding shares of Safety Components.

-In June 2005, Zapata received from another party a verbal expression of interest for purchasing its Safety Components shares.
+On June 7, 2005, Zapata received directly from another party, a verbal expression of interest for purchasing only the Safety Components shares held by Zapata.
+This expression of interest was formalized in a written letter submitted to Zapata on June 9, 2005.
 Zapata referred the party to the Safety Components' board of directors.
-The party then submitted an expression of interest to purchase of all the outstanding shares of Safety Components in a negotiated transaction.
-In July 2005, the Safety Components board of directors formed a special committee, consisting of Safety Components directors Avram Glazer and Dr. Daniel Tessoni, to represent Safety Components in the sale process.
+On July 27, 2005, the party submitted to the Safety Components board of directors a formal written expression of interest in purchasing all of the outstanding shares of Safety Components in a negotiated transaction.
+On July 28, 2005, the Safety Components board of directors formed a special committee, consisting of Safety Components directors Avram Glazer and Dr. Daniel Tessoni, to represent Safety Components in the sale process.
 Mr. Glazer is Zapata's Chief Executive Officer and President and Dr. Tessoni is the sole non-management Safety Components director unaffiliated with Zapata.

-Two other parties subsequently contacted the special committee and also expressed interest in Safety Components.
+Two other parties subsequently contacted the Safety Components special committee and also expressed interest in Safety Components.
 All three parties executed confidentiality agreements in favor of Safety Components that, among other things, contained standstill provisions prohibiting any purchases of Safety Components stock without the express consent of Safety Components.
-The parties were unable to reach agreement.
+The three parties subsequently conducted due diligence and met with Safety Components management.
+These parties were unable to reach agreement.

-In September 2005, one of the parties that had previously executed a confidentiality agreement with Safety Components during 2005 expressed an interest in purchasing only the Safety Components shares held by Zapata.
-Zapata subsequently received a proposal from another party, W.L.
-Ross & Co., which had not previously communicated with Safety Components, for the purchase of only the Safety Components shares held by Zapata.
-Zapata referred W.L.
+In or about the first week of September 2005, one of these parties contacted Zapata and expressed an interest in purchasing only the Safety Components shares held by Zapata at a price of \$11.25 per share.

+Zapata subsequently received a proposal from a new party, W.L.
+Ross & Co., on or about September 19, 2005, which had not previously communicated with Safety Components, for the purchase of only the Safety Components shares held by Zapata at a price of \$12.20 per share.
+On September 19, 2005, Zapata referred W.L.
 Ross & Co. to the Safety Components special committee.
-W.L.
-Ross & Co., through an affiliate, negotiated and executed a confidentiality agreement in favor of Safety Components that contained a standstill provision prohibiting of Safety Components stock.
-Following receipt of these proposals, Mr. Glazer resigned from the special committee.
+On September 20, 2005, Mr. Glazer resigned from the Safety Components special committee.
+On September 21, 2005, W.L.
+Ross & Co., through an affiliate, negotiated and executed a confidentiality agreement in favor of Safety Components that contained a standstill provision prohibiting the acquisition of Safety Components stock.

-Zapata submitted to the two interested parties a form of stock purchase agreement.
-Zapata received back from one of the parties a marked copy of the agreement which contained extensive revisions to the terms.
-W.L.
-Ross & Co. requested significantly less revisions to the agreement's terms and proposed a higher price, all of which presented a more favorable transaction to Zapata.
-After negotiations, W.L.
-Ross & Co. submitted the highest price at \$12.30 per share
+Zapata submitted a form of stock purchase agreement to the two parties interested in purchasing only the Safety Components shares held by Zapata, including W.L.
+Ross & Co.
+Zapata received back from one of the parties a marked copy of the agreement which contained extensive revisions to the terms and a purchase offer of \$11.25 per share.
+In its response, W.L.
+Ross & Co. requested significantly less revisions to the agreement's terms and proposed a \$12.30 per share price, all of which presented a more favorable transaction to Zapata.